The good news is that you have many options to earn extra cash from your unwanted furniture.

 Stay optimistic and try not to waste on gadgets that perform the same function illuminating your goods.
 You don’t need to spend a substantial percentage of your budget on high-tech equipment.

-Here’s what you’re going to need: a camera and tripod.
+Here’s what you’re going to need: a camera and a tripod.

 You don’t need full-frame DSLR camera equipment to get the job done.
 If all you have is your smartphone, that will work too.